mwgray/code-samples/Scripting/README.md

 Summaries of the files in this folder:

 * [LuaBindingGameMode](LuaBindingGameMode.cpp) and [LuaContextTests](LuaContextTests.cpp) are good places to see how the user would use these classes.
 * [LuaScriptManager.h](LuaScriptManager.h)/[cpp](LuaScriptManager.cpp) is the entry point for most users.
 Calling LuaScriptManagerLuaScriptManager::Instance().GetContext("context") will return a LuaContext, which you can then use to bind functions to.
-You can then call LuaScriptManagerexecuteScriptLuaScriptManager on a LuaContext to run any script, with the bound functions exposed to lua script.
+You can then call `executeScript` on a LuaContext to run any script, with the bound functions exposed to lua script.
 * [LuaContext.h](LuaContext.h)/[cpp](LuaContext.cpp)- exposes a lot of templated functions for binding global and class functions.
-Note it can handle scope chains, so you can bind LuaContext "object.object.function"LuaContext  and it will bind approrpriately.
+Note it can handle scope chains, so you can bind LuaContext "object.object.function"LuaContext  and it will bind appropriately.
 * [LuaFunctionBinding.h](LuaFunctionBinding.h) is where a lot of the meat is.
-LuaFucntionBinding is a base class for templated sub-classes.
+LuaFunctionBinding is a base class for templated sub-classes.
 * [LuaFunctionBinding.cpp](LuaFunctionBinding.cpp) uses partial template specialization to extract parameters from a lua function call and inject a return value into the lua runtime when the C++ function is complete.
 Using templates enforces parameter types on the lua side, so there's no implicit types when going from C++ to lua.
 * [LuaFunctionBinding.h](LuaFunctionBinding.h) is the base class for three types of function bindings.
 Most of these are just a group of template functions varying with the parameter counts of 0 to 5.
 They setup the parameter injection and return value extraction.
   * [LuaMemberFunctionBindings.h](LuaMemberFunctionBindings.h) is for binding to class member functions.